Introduction

 As for the "establishment" itself, Brown found that the interior was "elaborately finished, the door and shutters being of mahogany and all still in an excellent state of preservation."
 He described and drew the house's mantels, its roof trusses and floor plan.
 At the end of his short article, Brown said Thornton was the architect and "was a very interesting character and is deserving of a separate article."(5)

 Thornton never claimed credit for designing the house.
 No contemporary in the generations of Washington, Jefferson and John Quincy Adams, who enjoyed being Thornton's next door neighbor for five years, credited Thornton for designing the house.
-Col. John Tayloe III, also died in 1828, four week before Thornton.
+Col. John Tayloe III, died in 1828, four week before Thornton.
 He did not leave any letter or document crediting Thornton or anyone else for designing the house.
 Neither did William Lovering who as the supervising architect directed the contractors who actually built the house.
 But while the house was being built, Lovering did advertise that "specimens of buildings suitable for the obtuse or acute angles of the streets of the City of Washington, may be seen at his home."
 However, beyond that, he never claimed that he designed the Octagon and no one credited him for designing it.(6)

 As the source for attributing the design of the Octagon to Thornton, Brown cited the book of writings by Benjamin Ogle Tayloe, Tayloe's second son, but he actually didn't credit Thornton for the design.
 He remembered Thornton vividly and included him in a memoir written in 1863 that recalled his father's friends.
 He did not credit him with designing the Octagon.
-Of Thornton the architect, he wrote, "He was the architect of the first Capitol at Washington, and laid out some of the public grounds, and arranged the public buildings accordingly."(7) In 1870 Col. John Tayloe III's third son, William Henry Tayloe, wrote several paragraphs for his son about life in the Octagon, which still stands at the northeast corner of the intersection of New York Avenue and 18th Street NW.
+Of Thornton the architect, he wrote: "He was the architect of the first Capitol at Washington, and laid out some of the public grounds, and arranged the public buildings accordingly."(7) In 1870 Col. John Tayloe III's third son, William Henry Tayloe, wrote several paragraphs for his son about life in the Octagon, which still stands at the northeast corner of the intersection of New York Avenue and 18th Street NW.
 Three short sentences traced its origins: “The Octagon was built by your grand father in the administration of President Washington who took much interest and frequently walked to examine the progress.
 He had much to do with its location.
 Dr. William Thornton drew the plan.”(8) William Henry Tayloe's recollection erred in several respects.
 For example, work on the house began during the Adams administration and ended after Jefferson took office.
 While it was built, Washington lived at Mount Vernon.
 He died in late 1799 and never lived or worked within walking distance of the house.

 Tayloe's recollection had not gained wide currency even after Brown's article.
 "Historic Houses of Washington," an 1893 article in the widely read Scribner's Magazine, extolled the Octagon and Tayloe with his "five hundred slaves" and "his guests the most eminent men of his times" but made no mention of Thornton.
 The article also gave Thornton no credit for the Capitol.
 It described Latrobe, not Thornton, as "the mastermind of our unequaled Capitol."(9)

-In 1896, after getting access to some of Thornton's papers, Brown kept his promise and his article appeared in the July issue of the Architectural Record.
+In 1896, Brown kept his promise and his article appeared in the July issue of the Architectural Record.
 In "Dr. William Thornton, Architect," Brown placed Thornton in the forefront of American design.
 Brown provided a concise biography and also rewrote the history of the Capitol, painting Thornton as its guiding genius who defended his original design from efforts by trained architects to change it.
 To better quash Cluss's dismissal of Thornton's talents, Brown highlighted Thornton's design of the Octagon.
 That was an attribution unknown to Cluss.
 Brown brought up another achievement that Cluss overlooked.
 President Washington had made Thornton one of the three commissioners overseeing construction of the public buildings.
 As Brown put it: "when Thornton was appointed commissioner, Washington requested him to see that everything was rectified so the building would conform to the original plan."
 According to Brown, Thornton undid all the changes Hallet made to the design and building.
-As long as he was a commissioner, he prevented other changes.(10)
+As long as he was a commissioner, he prevented other changes.
+However, Brown's proof was based solely on Thornton's say so.
+In his letters, Washington made clear that he had no such intention.(10)

 5. Glenn Brown

-The upcoming centennial of the December 1800 opening the North Wing of the Capitol to receive the Senate and House called for a history of the national icon, and given his lively interest in the topic, a congressional committee asked Brown to write it.
+The upcoming centennial of the December 1800 opening the North Wing of the Capitol to receive the Senate and House called for a history of the national icon.
+Given his lively interest in the topic, a congressional committee asked Brown to write it.
 In the meanwhile, he had persuaded the American Institute of Architecture to abandon its Manhattan headquarters and move into the Octagon.
 He also became the Institute's executive secretary.
 Brown used his discovery of Thornton to advance his own career.
 He even began to lobby to become the Architect of the Capitol replacing Edward Clark who suffered a debilitating illness in 1898.
 Congress published Brown's two volume history of the building, with over 322 plates of illustrations, in 1900 and 1903 respectively.

-While he didn't become Architect of the Capitol, his celebrating the doctor and amateur architect gave Thornton a reputation that would have astounded those who had known the man.
+Brown gave Thornton a reputation that would have astounded those who had known the man.
 In the January 1919 Proceedings of the American Institute of Architects, Fiske Kimball and Wells Bennett reaffirmed the credit due to Hallet.
 At the same time, they noted that Brown's exaggerations of Thornton's influence, "with the weight of their official sanction, have naturally become universally accepted, and even to question them has been felt to be disputatious and malignant."
 Their effort to right the record proved in vain.(11)

 In 1998, the Architect of the Capitol had Brown's history of the Capitol reprinted, relegating corrections curbing Brown's enthusiasm for Thornton to footnotes.
 As the author of the footnotes put it: Brown's "history reflects an unswerving bias toward Thornton in his interpretations of the numerous conflicts and controversies that surrounded the early design and building of the Capitol."
 Along with his footnotes, William Bushong added an essay, “Glenn Brown and the United States Capitol,” that explored Brown's background, career and ambitions.
 Bushong showed how Brown's work on Thornton helped him rise in the AIA:

 Brown’s zealous promotion of Thornton as the “outstanding architect of his time” was related to his plan to have the AIA acquire and preserve Thornton’s Octagon as its headquarters, an action which has since linked the public’s recognition of the professional organization to this architectural landmark.
 If Thornton had been portrayed simply as an opportunistic gentleman architect with little practical knowledge of the field, Brown could hardly have convinced his colleagues to lease and later purchase the building.
-His promotion of Thornton’s genius as a designer and the first Architect of the Capitol was motivated in part by a determination to preserve and adapt the Octagon as the AIA head-quarters....
-The Institute purchased the Octagon in 1902 at a time when the preservation of historic buildings, except for houses associated with major historic figures, was a novel idea.(12)
+His promotion of Thornton’s genius as a designer and the first Architect of the Capitol was motivated in part by a determination to preserve and adapt the Octagon as the AIA head-quarters....(12)

 Go to Chapter One